mirage/mirage-www/tmpl/blog/ocaml-tls-api-internals-attacks-mitigation.md

 ### Attacks on TLS

-As the most used security protocol, TLS is widely deployed and at over 15 years, it is also quite old.
+As the most used security protocol, TLS is widely deployed and it was standardized in 1999, thus it is also quite old.
 As such, many researchers are interested in its security properties and its flaws.
-Various vulnerabilities on different layers of TLS have been found - some are implementation specific ([Heartbleed][heartbleed]), others are due to advancements in cryptoanalysis ([collisions of MD5][md5_collision]), and even others are due to incorrect usage of TLS ([truncation attack][truncation] or
+Various vulnerabilities on different layers of TLS have been found - [heartbleed][] and others are implementation specific, advancements in cryptoanalysis such as [collisions of MD5][md5_collision] lead to vulnerabilities, and even others are due to incorrect usage of TLS ([truncation attack][truncation] or [BREACH][breach]).
-[BREACH][breach]).
 Finally, some weaknesses are in the protocol itself.
-An overview of [attacks on TLS][tls_attacks] is available, with another one on the [miTLS website][mitls_attacks].
+Extensive [overviews][tls_attacks] of [attacks on TLS][mitls_attacks] are available.

 We look at protocol level attacks of TLS and how [ocaml-tls][ocaml-tls] implements mitigations against these.
 [TLS 1.2 RFC][RFC5246] provides an